Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Conclusion

 \section{Conclusion}

 This paper introduces a novel spacecraft trajectory generation framework capable of interpreting language-driven high-level behavioral commands while satisfying complex nonconvex constraints.
-The proposed two-stage architecture integrates a multi-modal transformer conditioned with the text and constraint information with a Sequential Convex Programming (SCP) refinement.
-The transformer generates a high-quality, text-conditioned warm-start trajectory that captures the intended behavior, whereas the SCP refines this trajectory to ensure compliance with nonconvex constraints, such as dynamics or safety, while preserving semantic consistency with the original command by solving a feasibility problem.
-Numerical experiments demonstrate that the proposed framework produces trajectories with significantly fewer constraint violations than traditional waypoint-based approaches, validated in two challenging scenarios: a free-flyer robotic system and a fault-tolerant spacecraft proximity operation with continuous-time constraint satisfaction.
-Overall, the proposed framework represents a foundational step toward human-centric spacecraft autonomy, enabling intuitive text-based commanding without requiring extensive domain expertise in constraint formulation or waypoint design.
+The proposed two-stage architecture integrates a multimodal transformer conditioned on text and constraint information with a Sequential Convex Programming (SCP) refinement stage.
+The transformer generates a high-quality, language-conditioned warm-start trajectory that captures the intended behavior, whereas the SCP finds a nearby feasible trajectory that satisfies nonconvex constraints so that it preserves semantic correctness.
+Numerical experiments demonstrate that the proposed framework produces trajectories with significantly fewer constraint violations than traditional waypoint-based approaches, as validated in two challenging scenarios: hardware experiments on a free-flying robotic platform and a fault-tolerant spacecraft proximity operation with continuous-time constraint satisfaction.
+Overall, the proposed framework represents a foundational step toward a new paradigm of semantic trajectory generation for spacecraft, enabling intuitive and explainable language-based commanding without requiring extensive domain expertise in constraint formulation or waypoint design.